Email Management: Save 8 Hours a Week With These 16 Inbox Hacks

 Once you select a filter, Outlook scans your mailbox according to that filter.

-The filter's shorthand will also appear in the search box.
-For instance, if you want to display all emails with attachments, you can select "Has Attachments" or type "Has attachments: yes" in the Search box.
+The filter's shorthand will also show up in the search box.
+For example, to display all emails with attachments, you can either select "Has Attachments" or type "Has attachments: yes" in the Search box.

 5. Delegate your inbox management